Plan Your Career Path

 Educational Opportunity Center (EOC)

 EOC offers free one-on-one educational advising and career exploration services, as well as admissions assistance and financial aid planning and support.
 To learn more about EOC’s services, or to schedule an appointment, please visit their website or call 303-352-TRIO (8746).
-Please be sure to mention that you are a DSF scholar.
+Please be sure to mention that you are a DSF Scholar.
 EOC also offers drop-in advising on Fridays from 10:00am-3:30pm (no appointment needed).
 Stop by with your questions – located on the CCD campus, Cherry Creek Building, Room 137.

-Denver Office of Economic Development (OED)
+Denver Economic Development & Opportunity (DEDO)

 - The Colorado Department of Labor and Employment website provides detailed information about careers in Colorado, ranging from top occupations and employers to the skills and training needed for specific jobs.
 The site also offers tools for students to analyze their own skills and interests, then match those skills to different occupations.
 Click here to try out the many tools available.